The Museum of the American Indian

 We provide core programming classes that explore the history and culture of Native Americans in California and other regions in Marin and beyond.

-A gathering place year-round, the Museum and surrounding park are areas for lectures, poetry readings, workshops, and hands-on activities for all ages.
+A gathering place year-round, the Museum and surrounding park are areas for lectures, poetry readings, workshops, and hands-on activities.

 Our members, volunteers and docents participate in special exhibits, cultural programs, lecture series, camps and school field trips.